Fully Augmented Links in the Thickened Torus

-Cut $T^2 \times I - L$ along the reflection plane $T^2 \times \{0\}$, dividing it into two isometric hyperbolic manifolds.
-The boundary of each of these are the regions of $L$ on the projection plane with punctures for the crossing circles.
-By Lemma \ref{lem:Jess} these are geodesic.
-Hence cutting along the projection plane divides $T^2 \times I - L$ isometric hyperbolic manifolds with totally geodesic boundary. \ \\ Miyamoto showed that if $N$ is a hyperbolic 3-manifold with totally geodesic boundary, then vol($N$) $\geq -\voct\chi(N)$ \cite{Miya}, with equality exactly when $N$ decomposes into regular ideal octahedra.
-In our case, the manifold $N$ consists of two copies of $T^2 \times [0,1)$ with annuli removed for half the crossing circles.
+Cut $T^2 \times I - L$ along the reflection plane $T^2 \times \{0\}$, dividing it into two isometric hyperbolic manifold.
+The boundary of each of these are the regions of $L$ on the projection surface with punctures for the crossing circles.
+By Lemma \ref{lem:Jess} these regions are geodesic.
+Hence cutting along the projection surface divides $T^2 \times I - L$ into isometric hyperbolic manifolds with totally geodesic boundary.

+Miyamoto showed that if $N$ is a hyperbolic 3-manifold with totally geodesic boundary, then vol($N$) $\geq -\voct\chi(N)$ \cite{Miya}, with equality exactly when $N$ decomposes into regular ideal octahedra.
+In our case, the manifold $N$ consists of two copies of $T^2 \times [0,1)$ with half-annuli removed for half the crossing circles.
 For every half a crossing circle removed, we are removing one edge and two vertices.
 Hence for each crossing circle removed the Euler characteristic changes by $-1$.
 Since there are $c$ crossing circles the Euler characteristic would be $-c$ for each half-cut $T^2 \times [0,1)$.
 The lower bound now follows.